Policy Information

 4.3 The University Secretary is responsible for the overall implementation of the Public Sector Equality Duty and ensuring the University abides by its legal responsibilities, that any new or updated policies and procedures are analysed for any adverse impact they might have on equality, diversity and inclusion, and take any necessary action to mitigate this.

-4.4 The Equality & Diversity Advisory Group, chaired by the University Secretary, is responsible for:
+4.4 The Equality, Diversity and Inclusion Advisory Group, chaired by the University Secretary, is responsible for:

 • 4.4.1 Advising on the compliance with the Equality Act 2010;